5/7/2025

 Aaron Gray

 Okay, great.
 Appreciate the color there.
-Second question from me, just on Florida and the promotional environment.
-Can you comment on the promotional environment that you're seeing there?
+Second question for me, just on Florida and the promotional environment, can you comment on the promotional environment that you're seeing there?
 We're now six months removed from the adult measure not passing at the November election.
-So, you know, are you seeing any notable changes in the competitive environment in the state?
-Do you feel like now you've kind of worked through any potential inventory that might have built up, head of anticipation?
-And it's more rational now with the more focus needed on profitability and cash flow.
-So, you know, any commentary what you're seeing in the environment for it would be helpful.
+So, You know, are you seeing any notable changes in the competitive environment in the state?
+Do you feel like now you've kind of worked through any potential inventory that might have built up, you know, ahead of anticipation, and it's more rational now with more of a focus needed on profitability and cash flow?
+So, you know, any commentary on what you're seeing in the environment in Florida would be helpful.
+Thanks.

 speaker